 that organizes the homestay component.

-year, we need families to ensure that
+We need families to ensure that all our

-all our international students are well
+international students are well

 accommodated.
 For your consideration,